vandeborp/NSXHorizonJumpstart/README.md

 This project contains an editted services template file: Horizon7_service.yml where Horizon services and common infrastructures Firewall rules, service groups and security groups are defined and added.
 I am working on this file so it should be updated regarly.

-This project will include a scripting mechanisme to implement these rules in NSX, with for example PowerNSX or a web interface.
-Mainly to remove the requirement for Windows and Java with the current VMware Fling.
+This project will include a scripting mechanisme to implement these rules in NSX, with for example PowerNSX.
+Mainly to remove the requirement for Java with the current VMware Fling.

 For now the .yml file is maintained to be used by above VMware Fling.

 I have created a PowerShell/PowerNSX script that starts the process of importing, but is not nearly ready.
-Currently only in this branch.
+Currently only outside the master branch.
 To be released to master when appopriate.
 Script currently does:
   - Check for yml file
   - read contents of yml file